All about DTI

 What makes Doula Trainings International (DTI) different from other training organizations?

-• Yearlong support!
+• Ongoing support!
 Many of the doula trainings offered are just a short workshop without support for the journey beyond.
-Signing up with DTI affords you a 12-month program including a comprehensive curriculum with virtual support from your community every step of the way.
+Signing up with DTI affords you lifetime access so long as you are a current member, including a comprehensive curriculum with virtual support from your community every step of the way.

 • Rigorous and current.
 DTI doulas are experienced, well-educated and well-prepared to serve all pregnant and birthing families through the lens of cultural humility and reproductive justice.